Malibu (Hole song)

 "Malibu" is a song by American alternative rock band Hole.
 It is the fourth track and second single from the band's third studio album, Celebrity Skin, and was released in December 1998, on DGC Records.
-The song was written by vocalist and rhythm guitarist Courtney Love, lead guitarist Eric Erlandson and Billy Corgan of the Smashing Pumpkins, who contributed to four other songs on Celebrity Skin.
+The lyrics were written by vocalist and rhythm guitarist Courtney Love, with music written by Love, lead guitarist Eric Erlandson and Billy Corgan of the Smashing Pumpkins, who contributed to four other songs on Celebrity Skin.

 The single was released on vinyl and compact disc in multiple countries, including the United States, United Kingdom, Australia, and Japan.
 The standard releases of the single feature "Drag" as well as a cover of Bob Dylan's "It's All Over Now, Baby Blue" as B-sides.

 "Malibu" was one of Hole's most commercially and critically successful songs.
 (Note: Per the Billboard Modern Rock Tracks, "Malibu" peaked at number 3 in 1998; second to "Celebrity Skin", which peaked at number 1, "Malibu" was Hole's highest-charting singles.)
 The song peaked at number 3 on the US Modern Rock Tracks chart, and garnered a Grammy nomination in 1999.